psmops/fdigest2/README.md

 ```

 This might be useful for generating results to be analyzed by another program.

-Known quirk:  The order of designations may not match the input.

 ##
 ## 7. Reproducing MPC output